oozcitak/xmlbuilder2/docs/pages/dom-interfaces.md

 toc: false
 comments: false
 ---
-`xmlbuilder2` works on top of a DOM implementation.
 Each node created by `xmlbuilder2` is a DOM node.
 If required, DOM interfaces can be accessed with the `node` property of the builder object.
 For example:

 ```js
 const { create } = require('xmlbuilder2');